tadanoyu/evergreen-blog/src/content/notes/roman_numerals.md

 pubDate: 'May 15 2024'
 ---

-Roman numerals are numbers represented by series of specific symbols.

-//

 Roman numerals are represented by seven different symbols: `I`, `V`, `X`, `L`, `C`, `D` and `M`.

 - `I`:  `1`